 • $559,083 to Whitman, Requardt & Associates to offer design ideas to DOT for a new Perring Parkway off-ramp to Northern Parkway.

-• $186,825 to Sabra, Wang & Associates to submit construction documents to the Department of General Services for a replacement roof at the Courthouse East building on Calvert Street.
+• $186,825 to Sabra, Wang & Associates to submit construction documents to the Department of General Services for a replacement roof at the Courthouse East building downtown.

-Sabra, Wang has been especially busy in city government in recent months.
+Sabra, Wang has been especially busy in recent months.
 Not only did it help DOT put the finishing touches on the Roland Avenue cycle track, but it is also the author of the $140,000 feasibility study of reintroducing two-way traffic on Calvert and St. Paul streets.

-Yesterday Sabra, Wang got another assignment from the Board of Estimates.
-It will serve as a $139,894 “disadvantaged business enterprise” consultant to AECOM in the Hanover Bridge study.
+Yesterday Sabra, Wang got still another task courtesy of the Board of Estimates.
+It will serve as a $139,894 “disadvantaged business enterprise” consultant to AECOM on the Hanover Bridge study.